New statistics show women disproportionately impacted by pandemic

 Senecal also explained these impacts are greater for women of color.
 “Throughout the country, black women and members of the minorities hold the disproportionate low wage jobs,” said Senecal.

-Rhoni Basden from Vermont works for women says while they have been able to get women work in high risk jobs, many women have needed to switch jobs because of childcare.
+Rhoni Basden from Vermont Works for Women says while they have been able to get women to work in high risk jobs, many have needed to switch jobs because of childcare.
 She said on Labor Day, she wants to remind everyone of gender equity in the workforce.

 “We are trying to do more equity training on front line workers so we can ensure that our participants and the women that we are sending into the industries feel supported,” said Basden.